Anglican Church of Mexico: Human sexuality

 In 2021, for the first time in the history of IAM, one of its dioceses participated in an LGBT Pride Parade: on June 19, 2021, under the leadership of its bishop, the Right Rev. Julio César Martín-Trejo, the Anglican Diocese of the Southeast joined demands for equal civil marriage and LGBT rights in the city of Xalapa, Veracruz.
 Bishop Martín expressly asked the secular authorities to respect the Federal Supreme Court's decision and legalise gay civil marriage.
 His diocese also spoke out against hate crimes against LGBT people and others.
 Bishop Martín has also proposed a draft version for the blessing of same-gender couples, though the policy is in discussion and not yet approved.
-Other clergy in Bishop Martin's Diocese support LGBT inclusion in the Church.
+He has openly called to all Anglican churches to approve gay ecclesiastical marriage by expanding the sacrament of Holy Matrimony to gay people.
+Other clergy in Bishop Martin's diocese support LGBT inclusion in the church.

-In February 2022, by a two-thirds majority, the diocesan synod of the Anglican Diocese of the Southeast approved sending the national synod a motion to modify the canon of marriage to allow for same-sex marriage.
-The General Synod referred the proposal to allow same-sex marriage for further study which prompted bishop Martín to pledge continued support for the full inclusion of LGBTQ Christians in the sacramental life of the Church.
-In 2022, at the Fifteenth Lambeth Conference Bishop Martín was the only Mexican who signed a pro-LGBTQ statement affirming the holiness of love of all committed same-sex couples.
+In February 2022, by a two-thirds majority, the diocesan synod of the Anglican Diocese of the Southeast approved sending the tenth national synod a motion to modify the canon of marriage to allow for same-sex marriage.
+The X General Synod referred the proposal to allow same-sex marriage for further study which prompted Bishop Martín to pledge continued support for the full inclusion of LGBTQ Christians in the sacramental life of the church.
+In 2022, at the Fifteenth Lambeth Conference, Bishop Martín was the only Mexican who signed a pro-LGBTQ statement affirming the holiness of love of all committed same-sex couples.